GoogleCloudPlatform/webapp2/docs/guide/app.rst

 Getting the current app
 -----------------------
-The ``WSGIApplication`` instance can be accessed at any place of your app using the function :func:`webapp2.get_app`.
+The active ``WSGIApplication`` instance can be accessed at any place of your app using the function :func:`webapp2.get_app`.
 This is useful, for example, to access the app registry or configuration values::

     import webapp2